SENSUIKAN!

 26 October 1942: The Battle of Santa Cruz:

 Rear Admiral (later Admiral) Thomas C. Kinkaid's Task Force 16 and Rear Admiral (later Vice Admiral) George D. Murray's Task Force 17 engage Vice Admiral (Admiral, posthumously) Nagumo Chuichi's (former CO of KIRISHIMA) carrier force.
-The ENTERPRISE (CV-6) is damaged by planes from the carriers JUNYO and the SHOKAKU.
-Planes from the JUNYO, SHOKAKU and the ZUIKAKU also damage the HORNET (CV-8) that later is scuttled.
-The JUNYO's planes damage the battleship SOUTH DAKOTA (BB-57) and the SAN JUAN (CL-54).
-The PORTER (DD-356) is scuttled by the SHAW (DD-373).
+ENTERPRISE (CV-6) is damaged by planes from the carriers JUNYO and SHOKAKU.
+Planes from JUNYO, SHOKAKU and ZUIKAKU also damage HORNET (CV-8), scuttled later.
+JUNYO's planes damage battleship SOUTH DAKOTA (BB-57) and SAN JUAN (CL-54).
+USS PORTER (DD-356) is scuttled by USS SHAW (DD-373).

-Douglas SBD dive-bombers (VS 10) from the ENTERPRISE damage the carrier ZUIHO.
-SBD's (VB-8, VS-8) from the HORNET also damage the carrier SHOKAKU and the destroyer TERUTSUKI.
-Grumman TBF torpedo-bombers (VT-6) from the HORNET damage the cruiser CHIKUMA.
+Douglas SBD dive-bombers (VS-10) from USS ENTERPRISE damage carrier ZUIHO.
+SBD's (VB-8, VS-8) from HORNET also damage carrier SHOKAKU and the destroyer TERUTSUKI.
+Grumman TBF torpedo-bombers (VT-6) from HORNET damage heavy cruiser CHIKUMA.

 28 October 1942: